Skip to main content

 Nomad eSIM offers something no other major provider does: a free 3-day trial with 500MB-1GB of data in select countries.
 If you’ve never used an eSIM before and want to verify it works on your phone before spending money, Nomad removes the risk entirely.

 Beyond the free trial, Nomad positions itself as the “no-fuss” option.
-The app is straightforward — perhaps not as polished as Airalo or Saily, but functional and easy to navigate.
+The app is straightforward — perhaps not the most polished, but functional and easy to navigate.
 We found it particularly popular in digital nomad communities, partly thanks to a generous refer-a-friend program that gives you credits toward future plans.

-We tested Nomad in 5 countries and averaged 30-100 Mbps download speeds, putting it in the same ballpark as Airalo.
-Urban performance in Bangkok and Tokyo was strong; rural coverage in Portugal was slightly spottier than Airalo.
+We tested Nomad in 5 countries and averaged 30-100 Mbps download speeds, putting it in the same ballpark as other capped-data providers.
+Urban performance in Bangkok and Tokyo was strong; rural coverage in Portugal was slightly spottier.

 Pricing